McAllen Police Work To Learn Motive For Deadly Restaurant Shooting

 McAllen police are continuing to work to pin down the motive following Friday’s gun violence that left the attacker and a woman dead, and another man wounded at a north McAllen restaurant.

 The gunshots erupted during the noon lunch hour at Coast Asian Bistro and Bar where witnesses say a man began arguing with a woman in the restaurant’s office, then pulled a gun and shot her.
-He then walked outside and shot a man on the patio, then turned the gun on himself.
+He then walked to the patio and shot a man believed to be the woman’s husband, then turned the gun on himself.